Peter Mutharika: ICSID Arbitration Tribunal

-Political life
+Early political career

-He is the President of DPP in Malawi.
-In May 2009, he was elected to the Malawian Parliament, and he was subsequently appointed by his brother Bingu wa Mutharika to the Malawi Cabinet as Minister of Justice and Constitutional Affairs.
+He is a member of the Democratic Progressive Party (DPP).
+In May 2009, he was elected to the Malawian Parliament, and he was subsequently appointed by his brother President Bingu wa Mutharika to the Malawi Cabinet as Minister of Justice and Constitutional Affairs.
 He then became Minister of Education, Science and Technology and as of 8 September 2011 he was the Minister of Foreign Affairs in the new "war cabinet".

-DPP Factions
+DPP factions

-In 2010, tensions rose over claims that President Bingu wa Mutharika's planned to name Peter Mutharika, his brother, as the party successor over the sitting vice-president, Joyce Banda.
-The Vice-President was later fired from the DPP and launched her own party, the People's Party (PP).
-Some people in DPP resigned over the dismissal of the Vice-President.
-In line with Malawi's laws, Joyce Banda still remained the country's Vice-President although she was fired from the DPP.
+In 2010, tensions rose over claims that Bingu planned to name Peter to succeed him as party leader over his vice-president, Joyce Banda.
+Banda was later expelled from the DPP and launched her own party, the People's Party (PP), which led to members of the DPP resigning in protest.
+In line with Malawi's laws, Joyce Banda continued to remain Vice-President.

-DPP Presidential Endorsement
+DPP presidential endorsement

 In August 2011, the DPP National Governing Council (NGC) endorsed Peter Mutharika as presidential candidate for the 2014 elections.
 This announcement came a few days after the 20 July 2011 protests where nationwide strikes were held against Bingu Mutharika's regime.
 His appointment was endorsed by the DPP NGC since the party did not hold a convention to elect new leaders.
 The Secretary General, Wakuda Kamanga stated that the decision was made in spite of the protests because the party believed that the "anger would fade".
 This endorsement also led to the firing of those that were against the nomination process within the party including first vice-president Joyce Banda and second vice-president Khumbo Kachali.